 Once you sign a settlement agreement, you cannot demand more money later, even if you discover you had additional injuries or damages from the accident, so it’s crucial your settlement appropriately compensates you for all your damages.

-What Financial Compensation Can I Recover in a Personal Injury Case?
+What Financial Compensation Can I Recover in an Ardmore Personal Injury Case?

 Personal injury victims may be able to recover compensation for the damages they sustain, such as: